Luke-SNAW/Luke-SNAW/README.md

 - 🥱 -> 🤔💡🌱 — [On The Death of Daydreaming](https://www.afterbabel.com/p/on-the-death-of-daydreaming)

 > I've often described my motivation for building software to others using imagery: I like to go find a secluded beach, build a large, magnificent sand castle, and then walk away.
 Will anyone notice?
 Probably not.
 Will the waves eventually destroy it?
 Yep.
 Did I still get immense satisfaction?
 Absolutely. — [aliasxneo](https://news.ycombinator.com/item?id=41497113)

-> We love to see the process, not just the result.
-The imperfections in your work can be beautiful if they show your struggle for perfection, not a lack of care. — [ralphammer](https://ralphammer.com/is-perfection-boring/)

 > The texture, the juiciness, the complexity of the flavor, the imperfections, the joy of finding a particularly good one, the cosmic horror of eating a wormy one, the nostalgia of having your grandma's strawberry jam with dozens of individually unique strawberries in it. - [Dopamine Fracking](https://igerman.cc/blog/dopamine-fracking/)